Spalding and District Amateur Radio Society

 4. Annual subscriptions shall be payable on the 1st day of March each year.
 The amount of the fee shall be decided at each year’s Annual General Meeting.
 Any members whose subscription remains unpaid one month after the due date shall forfeit their membership and re-application shall be necessary.

-5. The Society shall be managed by a committee to be elected by its members at the AGM.
+5. The Society shall be managed by a committee to be elected by it’s members at the AGM.
 This committee shall consist of the officers of Chairman, Secretary, and Treasurer and up to nine ordinary members.
 The Chairman shall be responsible for the conduct of meetings.
 The Secretary shall keep minutes of every meeting and be responsible for the administration of The Society’s affairs.
-The Treasurer shall present a balance sheet at the AGM and shall be responsible for the finances of The Society.
+The Treasurer shall present a balance sheet at the AGM, for the financial year ended 31st December, and shall be responsible for the finances of The Society.
 The rest of the committee shall be available for general duties, one of which should represent the interests of non-licensed members.

 6. Any monies goods or other remuneration accruing to The Society shall be invested in the committee for the time being and shall be used for the benefit of The Society at the discretion of the committee.

 7. The AGM shall be held during January of each year to which all members shall be invited.
-Any other interested parties are welcome to attend.
+Any other interested parties are welcome to attend, but only fully paid up members shall be eligible to speak.
 Presentation of awards shall be made at this meeting at the discretion of the committee.

 8. Votes at meetings are to be taken by a show of hands and a simple majority shall apply.
 Should the voting be equally divided the Chairman shall have the casting vote.